-The Center for Sustainable Mobility (CSM) conducts research relevant to society’s transportation mobility, energy, environmental, and safety needs.
-The center translates the results of research into realistic and workable applications, creates and provides tools needed to apply developed knowledge and processes, and educates qualified engineers to meet today’s transportation demands and tomorrow’s transportation challenges in the areas of transportation network control, large-scale transportation system modeling, traffic state prediction using large data and artificial intelligence techniques, transit bus real-time routing and scheduling, vehicle energy and environmental modeling, transportation system modeling, and eco-transportation applications.
-CSM has worked and is currently working on numerous projects funded by the U.S. Department of Transportation, the U.S. Department of Energy, the Virginia Department of Transportation, and the Federal Transit Association.
-The center is developing eco-routing, eco-cooperative adaptive cruise control systems, and traffic signal control systems that enhance the efficiency, mobility, environmental impacts, and safety impacts of the transportation system.
+The Center for Sustainable Mobility conducts research relevant to society’s transportation mobility, energy, environmental, and safety needs.
+The center translates the results of research into realistic and workable applications, creates and provides tools needed to apply developed knowledge and processes, and educates qualified engineers to meet today’s transportation demands and tomorrow’s transportation challenges in the areas of transportation network control, large-scale transportation system modeling, traffic state prediction using large data and artificial intelligence techniques, transit bus real-time routing and scheduling, vehicle energy and environmental modeling, connected automated vehicle control, and eco-transportation applications.
+CSM publications can be accessed here.

 ARPA-E Traveler Response Architecture using Novel Signaling for Network Efficiency in Transportation (TRANSNET) Project